tacman/mailtrap/sfcasts/email-event-webhook.md

 alert system - can send us *wildly* different payloads, we typically need to create our own parsers and remote events.
-Since email events are pretty standard, Symfony provides some out-of-the-box remote events for these.
-Some mailer bridges, including the Mailtrap bridge we're using, provide parsers for each service's webhooks.
+Since email events are pretty standard, Symfony provides some out-of-the-box remote events for
+these: `MailerDeliveryEvent` and `MailerEngagementEvent`.
+Some mailer bridges, including the Mailtrap bridge we're using, provide parsers for each service's webhook payload to create these objects.
 We just need to set it up.

 In `config/packages/`, create a `webhook.yaml` file.
 Add: `framework`, `webhook`, `routing`, `mailtrap` (this is the *type* used in the URL),